BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

 **IMPORTANT!** BCM is brand new and unstable.
 It is in a proof-of-concept stage and deploys to bitcoin TESTNET mode only.
 Not all features are implemented.
 Don't put real bitcoin on it.
-Stable builds will be formally tagged once a stable proof-of-concept has been created.
+Builds will be formally tagged once a stable proof-of-concept has been created.
 YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!

 ## Why Bitcoin Cache Machine Exists